Sqooba/chronos-client/README.md

 Runnable examples are available under the `examples` directory in the `io.sqooba.oss.chronosExamples` package.

 In order to run those examples, a docker daemon is required.
-THey can be run using `sbt examples/text`.
+They can be run using `sbt examples/test`.

 ## Queries